CS3398-Tiger-Terrors/CS3398-Tiger-Terrors-S2017/README.md

 # Development Branch for Pool Boy App
-– an Android Pool Expense Management System with Calculator
+Most up to date iteration of our app files are located here.

 # Description:
-Most up to date iteration of our app files are located here.
+An Android Pool Chemical Calculator with Expense Management/Inventory System

 # Technology:

-o Languages: Java
+o Languages: Java, xml, Gradle

 o IDE: Android Studio https://developer.android.com/studio/intro/index.html

+# Navigation:
+Wiki contains research elements related to the app's functionality.
+Images-for-chem-calc's branch contains the documentation for the chemical calculations that the app implements.
+Other branches are local development branches from team members' local machines.